 Brook, brown and rainbow trout are some of the common species in Trout in the Classroom, but a variety of factors (like native species and local regulations), help determine which species are available for each school.

 Teachers and students take care of the tank system and fish throughout the winter.
-Around 30 days after initial setup, eggs are added.
+Around 30 days after the initial setup, eggs are added.
 Then, it’s the class’s responsibility to follow a daily checklist of maintenance until the trout hatch and grow to size.
 In the spring, trout are released, and planning begins for the next year of Trout in the Classroom.

 How it helps